tykeal/puppet-gerrit/README.md

   as well as having store configs enabled.
 * `puppetlabs/firewall` >= 1.2.0 is required for the optional firewall
   management
+* `maestrodev/wget` >= 1.5.7 is required for optional 3rd party plugin
+  installation if a http or https url is provided for the plugin source

 ## Usage